pancake-security/pancake/README.md

 workload file - WORKLOAD_FILE
 number of proxy threads - NUM_PROXY_THREADS

-Make sure to place the workload file in the root of the pancake directory.
+Download one of our workload files from s3 and place it into the root of pancale's directory. aws s3 --no-sign-request cp s3://pancaketranscripts/ycsb-c-1m .

 First start the storage server